 Don’t have direct deposit set up with the IRS?
-Then it’s likely your payment will come as a check in the mail.
+Then it’s likely your payment will come as a check or debit card in the mail.

 You can set an alert before the check is delivered by signing up for USPS Informed Delivery.

-When you opt in to Informed Delivery, you’ll receive daily emails in the mornings with scans of all first-class mail that will be delivered to your address later that day.
+When you use Informed Delivery, you’ll receive daily emails in the mornings with scans of all first-class mail that will be delivered to your address later that day.
 You can sign up for Informed Delivery here.

-Using Informed Delivery will let you know that your check was supposed to arrive, so if you don’t get it, you can follow up with the postal service or the IRS.
+Informed Delivery will let you know that your check was supposed to arrive, so if you don’t get it, you can follow up with the Postal Service or the IRS.